 But later evidence suggest that the owner never did the embalming, which makes his testimony false.
 The work was probably done by his Black assistant.

 Other Till sites include: J.W.
 Milam’s house in Glendora, where Till may have been tortured before he was killed, and Kings Place, a bar where a Black journalist learned about other potential accomplices in the murder.

 Sturdivant Plantation, another controversial site, is where Till might have been killed.
 Located about 30 miles west of Glendora near the town of Drew, it’s on private property and unmarked.
-But to find it, search Google maps for “Emmett Till Seed Barn”
+But to find it, search Google maps for “Milam Plantation Seed Barn”